AmitTheBest/models/README.md

  - Simple.
 Clear syntax and great flexibility.
  - PHP-style.
 Follows PHP-way and not copying other languages.

+## Stay in touch

+Follow this repository we will soon start working on migrating the code.

 ## Origins

 This project is based around Model implementation in Agile Toolkit.
 The first version of